 Each component of the stack plays a specific role:

-The following illustration shows how the Streaming Stack components interact with each other when creating a new streaming session:
+The following illustration shows how the streaming stack components interact with each other when streaming visual output from an instance:

 1. Creating the session